Entanglement transfer during quantum frequency conversion in gas-filled hollow-core fibers

-In the following, let us use the developed model to analyze the process of frequency conversion in one of the frequency modes of a maximally-entangled Bell state representing the mixing signal.
-Indeed, we will convert the mixing mode by launching it simultaneously with the pump beam, while the idler mode remains unperturbed outside of the fiber, and observe the entanglement dynamics between the idler and the mixing and up-converted modes.
-Considering the experimental conditions of Ref.~\cite{Tyumenev2022}, the system undergoes a phase-matched transition between a mixing frequency of $\approx 210$ THz (1425 nm in wavelength) and an up-converted frequency of $\approx 335$ THz (895 nm).
+In the following, let us use the developed framework to analyze the frequency conversion process of one of the frequency components of a maximally-entangled Bell state.
+Indeed, we will convert the mixing frequency by launching it simultaneously with the pump beam, while the idler frequency remains unperturbed outside of the fiber, and observe the entanglement dynamics between the idler and the mixing and up-converted frequencies.
+Considering the conditions of Ref.~\onlinecite{Tyumenev2022}, the experimental system undergoes a phase-matched transition between a mixing frequency of $\approx 210$ THz (1425 nm in wavelength) and an up-converted frequency of $\approx 335$ THz (895 nm).
 Even though this is not strictly a Raman transition, it can be described using a Hamiltonian with the same structure as in Eq.~\eqref{H_eff}.
 This time, the terms describing the mixing to up-converted interaction mimic those of the pump to anti-Stokes, but with the appropriate parameters.